 Director, Louise Brooks Society

-SOME CONTENT ON THIS WEBSITE HAS BEEN REMOVED AGAINST THE WISHES OF ITS LAWFUL RIGHT HOLDER
+CONTENT ON THIS WEBSITE HAS BEEN REMOVED AGAINST THE WISHES OF ITS LAWFUL RIGHTS HOLDER

 following yet another false claim.
 Apologies to this site’s followers, but that’s the way it is until certain matters are resolved.

-♦ This new page on the LBS website, “Louise Brooks and Rudolph Valentino: Behind the Black Velvet Curtain,” details the little known links between Lulu and The Sheik.
-READ MORE
+♦ ♦ This new page on the LBS website, “Louise Brooks and Rudolph Valentino: Behind the Black Velvet Curtain,” documents the little known links between Lulu and The Sheik.

 Rudolph Valentino

-♦ Our newest publication is The Street of Forgotten Men: From Story to Screen and Beyond, a deep dive into the history of a single film – which was Brooks’ first time on screen.
-LEARN MORE
+♦ ♦ The newest LBS publication is The Street of Forgotten Men: From Story to Screen and Beyond, a deep dive into the history of a single film – which also marked Brooks’ first time on screen.

 The Street of Forgotten Men : From Story to Screen and Beyond

-♦ A big new page on the LBS website, “Louise Brooks and Charlie Chaplin: Two Happy Summer Months,” documents with surprising detail their brief romance in the summer of 1925.
-READ MORE
+♦ ♦ One BIG new page on the LBS website, “Louise Brooks and Charlie Chaplin: Two Happy Summer Months,” tells the story of their brief romance in the summer of 1925.

 Charlie Chaplin